tygm/flutter_swiper/README.md

 #### Controller

-The `Controller` is used to control the `index` of the Swiper, start or stop autoplay.You can create a controller by `new SwiperController()` and save the instance by futher usage.
+The `Controller` is used to control the `index` of the Swiper, start or stop autoplay.You can create a controller by `SwiperController()` and save the instance by futher usage.

 | Method  | Description |